 - Creamy crayons/ gel sticks: We have loved creamy crayons for 5 years and when we all found ourselves at home last summer, a lot of people jumped on the creamy crayon band wagon.

 - Promptly Baby Book (Childhood History): These are my most cherished personal possessions and one of my favorite gifts to give.
 These beautiful linen bound childhood histories prompt you to record some of the most special moments.
 It makes me so happy so many of you are using them now, too.
+I cannot recommend them enough.
+They’re available on Amazon but for all their options (more colorways + sales), shop directly on the Promptly Website here.

 - Shein sweater set: I got this set a year and a half ago and it has held up really well and still on regular rotation in my closet.
 I wear the pieces alone and together.
 It fit me 30 pounds heavier post partum and right now.